 - If you need to show code, don’t take a screenshot.
 Copy it into a pre tag (“code” on the rich editor bar)

 - If referencing your repo please include your netid or URL so we can easily look it up, and make the post private

 - You can post anonymously if you wish

 CS 241 Admin #

 Jillian is our class admin, and she is in charge of all administrative items (e.g. exam sickness, DRES, 1% issues).
 If you feel your issue falls under those definitions, then please email her at firstname.lastname@example.org and explain your scenario.

 Note: We do not provide attendance misses for labs (this is not negotiable), especially for something that is 100% in your control like “I have an interview.”

 Lawrence Angrave can often be found on the second floor of Siebel in or near SC2217.
-His office hours are on Tuesdays 11:30-12:30.
+His office hours will be posted here.
 He’s also able to answer quick questions before or after lecture.

 Graham Carl Evans has also taught this course.
 His office is on the third floor of Siebel 3209.